simplex-chat/simplex-chat/edge-messaging.md

 Connection is defined by ID (`ID`) unique to the server, sender URI `SU` and receiver URI `RU`.
 Sender key (`SK`) is used by the server to verify sender's requests (made via `SU`) to send messages.
 Recipient key (`RK`) is used by the server to verify recipient's requests (made via `RU`) to retrieve messages.

+The protocol uses different URIs for sender and recipient in order to provide an additional connection privacy by complicating correlation of senders and recipients.

 ## How Alice and Bob use edge-messaging protocol